 We also recognise the importance of providing blue badge parking to enable those who are less mobile to access key facilities and services where they are less accessible by public transport, walking and cycling.

 If left unmanaged, parking would soon become disruptive to the transport networks and services, as people would park for convenience, rather than considering other people's needs.
 This could lead to increased pressures on neighbourhoods, and movement could be affected to the detriment of road safety.
 There could also be an impact on emergency service response times.

-We also need to make alternatives to the private care more attractive.
+If we are to deliver our vision and targets we also need to make alternatives to the private car more attractive.
 Parking is a key part of this and can help to make alternative modes just as convenient, if not more convenient than the private car.
 This policy will ensure the parking requirements of all modes of transport are considered.